Anton-beep/distributed_calculations_go/README.md

 # Distributed Calculations
-Distributed calculations written in Go language
+Distributed calculations written in Go language.
+This project assumes all standard mathematical operations (+, /, *, -) need a lot of time to be calculated.
+Therefore it would be logical to create a system which will organize a work of several machines to calculated given expressions as fast as possible.

 # Configure
 ***Before building and using calculation server and storage you must create `.env` file*** (specifies environmental variables, i.e. config).
 To do this you can use `.env.template` (`calculationServer/.env.template`, `storage/.env.template`) and just put your values there.